Black Friday and Cyber Monday are nearing!!

 8. Provide attractive incentives to potential customers

 Allow your website visitors to accumulate points and earn incentives through it.
-You can provide them a cashback offer, early-bird discounts, or even digital vouchers for their next purchase.
-Added, you can provide them a free ebook or guide about your product/brand.
+You can provide them with a cashback offer, early-bird discounts, or even digital vouchers for their next purchase.
+Additionally, you can provide them with a free ebook or guide about your product/brand.